United Kingdom–United States relations: Food and drink

 Many classic dishes or foods from American cuisine such as hamburgers, hot dogs, barbecue chicken, New York Pizza, deep-pan pizza, chewing gum, tomato soup, chilli-con-carne, chocolate chip cookies, chocolate brownies, soft-scoop ice cream and donuts are popular in the United Kingdom.
 Drinks like cola, milkshakes and bourbon are also popular.
-A number of major American food trends and fads have also been popular and influential in the British palate, for example weight management diets and craft beer.
+Several major American food trends and fads have also been popular and influential in the British palate, for example, weight management diets and craft beer.

-Some American foods, like cornflakes, baked beans and crisps (known as potato chips in the United States), have become so entrenched in the UK's food culture that they have completely lost their American roots and are considered part of British cuisine.
+Some American foods, like cornflakes, baked beans, and crisps (known as potato chips in the United States), have become so entrenched in the UK's food culture that they have completely lost their American roots and are considered part of British cuisine.
 Breakfast cereals like corn flakes, bran flakes and puffed rice came from the US to the UK in the beginning of twentieth century, and virtually changed the perception of breakfasts locally.

-Some British foods have been just as popular in the US such as apple pie, macaroni and cheese and sandwiches.
+Some British foods have been just as popular in the US, such as apple pie, macaroni and cheese, and sandwich.
 British cuisine was a major influence on the cuisine of the Southern United States, including fried chicken.
 British foods like fish and chips, shepherd's pie, Sunday Roast, Beef Steak, Steak Diane, Afternoon Tea and gingerbread are also entrenched in American food culture.
 Drinking culture in the US has been heavily influenced by Britain, especially the introduction of whisky and certain styles of beer in the colonial period.
 By the late 20th Century, British cuisine was sometimes stereotyped as being unappealing in the United States, although British cuisine is commonly eaten there.
 This reputation has been attributed to the impact that WWII rationing had on British cuisine in the mid-20th Century.